cs481-ekh/f22-dust-devils/docs/index.md

 - The simplest drivers of the program, which read data either from a remote repository or local file, process it, find appropriate labels and headers in the data for plotting, and create a plot, which is customizable depending on optional arguments supplied

 ![img](https://github.com/cs481-ekh/f22-dust-devils/blob/main/docs/output.png)
-- A plot showing oscillations in wind speed
+- A plot showing oscillations in horizontal wind speed

 ![img](https://github.com/cs481-ekh/f22-dust-devils/blob/main/docs/output1.png)
 - Isolated pressure changes over time.
 Note the linear regression in the center, which is a giveaway for dust devil activity